PhoenixPlexCode/PhoenixAdult.bundle/docs/manualsearch.md

   - **Title**
   - **Actor(s)**
 + **Available match methods:**
 *These can be used in conjunction with available search methods and will increase the possibility of locating the correct scene.
-However, they cannot be used as standalone search terms.
-At least one of these can be utilized, depending on the site.*
+However, it is not recommended they be used as standalone search terms.
+Usually, at least one of these can be utilized (depending on the site)*
   - **Date**
   - **SceneID**

 + **Date Match:** Date can be entered directly after the site name, but before any other search terms.
 This will increase the possibility for a match.
-However, it cannot be entered as a standalone search term.
-+ **SceneID Match:** SceneID can be entered directly after the site name (and date), but before other search terms.
++ **SceneID Match:** SceneID can be entered directly after the site name (and date), but before all other search terms.
 This will increase the possibility for a match.
-However, it cannot be entered as a standalone search term.

 ## Limited Search
 #### Limited-search available.